4GeeksAcademy/python-beginner-programming-exercises/exercises/09-Random-Numbers/README.md

 You can use the `randint()` function to get a random integer number. `randint()` is an inbuilt function of the `random` module in Python3.

 The random module offers various useful functions, including `randint()`, which generates random **whole** numbers within a given range passed as parameters.
-You can use it like this: `randint(numMin, numMax)`, where both the minimum and maximum numbers are included in the range.
+You can use it like this: `randint(min_num, max_num)`, where both the minimum and maximum numbers are included in the range.

 ## 📝 Instructions: